Film Submissions FAQs

 If you have any questions that are not answered here, please email us at firstname.lastname@example.org

 Haven't heard about the status of your submission?
-Submissions status for all films and screenplays submitted to LTFF 2020 are scheduled to be released by January 15, 2020.
+Submissions status for all films and screenplays submitted to LTFF 2020 are scheduled to be released before January 15, 2020.

 Unless you unsubscribed from our mailing list, you should receive at least one email about your film submission.